socialviolation/anz-test/task-1/readme.md

 # ANZ-Test
 ANZ-Test is a golang webserver that dynamically returns the application's name, version, commit SHA and description.

-The **APP_VERSION** & **COMMIT_SHA** are determined by the file `./version.txt`.
-The contents of the file are passed to the "Build Image" step as a part of the CloudBuild pipeline, and stored as an environment variable in the image.
-The web server will read the environment variable when a request is recieved.
+The **APP_VERSION** is determined by the file `./version.txt`, and the **COMMIT_SHA** is determined by the commit the build is based off of.
+Both are passed as variables to the "Build Image" step as a part of the CloudBuild pipeline, and stored as an environment variable in the image.
+The web server will read the environment variable when a `/version` request is recieved.

 ## Requirements
 To run this webserver, you will need to have installed and configured: